lizargall/lizargall/website/docs/intro.md

 Creating empowering documentation and processes; where you need it, when you need it.

 ### Documentation is everywhere
 [I train, inspire and empower SMEs to create stronger documentation](aria_docs).
 Whether the content is for websites, manuals or in the code.
-The need for clear documentation, comments and f-strings will become stronger when LLMs interrogate code.
+The need for clear documentation, comments and docstrings will become stronger when LLMs interrogate code.
 LLMs can provide valuable insights, but only if the code is adequately documented.

 ### Greenfield or legacy documentation
 I use data based decision making, stakeholder engagement and content marketing strategies to create documentation, training and websites.
 I [break ground](adt) for new products or [transform old content into revitalized experiences](enmasse).